Denis Baylor: Academic posts

-In 1972 Baylor joined the faculty of the University of Colorado Medical School, where he was associate professor of Physiology.
+In 1972 Baylor joined the faculty of the university of Colorado Medical School, where he was associate professor of Physiology.
 In 1974 he moved to Stanford University, where he was an associate professor of physiology up to 1975.
 Baylor was then an associate professor of neurobiology between 1975 and 1978.
-In 1978, he became a professor of neurobiology at Stanford and chaired the Department from 1992-1995.
-He became Emeritus in 2001.
+In 1978, he became a professor of neurobiology at Stanford and chaired the department from 1992 to 1995.
+He became emeritus in 2001.
 During his career, Baylor has served on the editorial board for The Journal of Physiology, Neuron, Journal of Neurophysiology, Visual Neuroscience, and The Journal of Neuroscience.
 He served on the Scientific Advisory and Medical Advisory Boards of the Howard Hughes Medical Institute, where he was also a Senior Scientific Officer.
 He was a member of the Lasker Awards Jury and was on the Visiting Committee at Harvard Medical School.
 He served on the Visual Sciences Study Section of the NIH, which he chaired, as well as the advisory boards of multiple other foundations.

 Research interests and selected publications

 Denis Baylor is known for work on early steps in vision, in particular the mechanism in which light energy is converted to neural signals within the rod and cone photoreceptor cells of the eye.
 He provided a quantitative description of the laws that govern the process.
 Using a new method for recording the electrical currents of individual cells he recorded for the first time the response of retinal rods to single photons of light and showed that the response is remarkably reproducible.

 He also described and defined the molecular mechanism of two components of intrinsic photoreceptor noise that limit our ability to detect very dim light.

 His work revealed how light and color are initially encoded in the primate retina, providing a physiological basis for psychophysical results of Stiles on human vision.

-He also helped to elucidate the molecular mechanism of a number of the steps that mediate and control the photoreceptor’s electrical response to light.
+He also helped to elucidate the molecular mechanism of a number of the steps that mediate and control the photoreceptor's electrical response to light.